About the Programme

 It is recommended that you bring enough clothes to last for at least one week without washing.
 Please be responsible for looking after your personal belongings and keeping your room tidy.
 A full list of things to bring is included in your participant handbook.

 The UK weather is variable but not extreme.
 In addition to summer clothes, we suggest you bring some warm clothing for excursions and evening activities, plus a small umbrella/parasol.
-You will be given a polo shirt free of charge when you arrive, which must be worn during all excursions.
-If a formal dinner in the College Hall is included in your programme, you will need to bring smart clothes and shoes.
+You will be given two polo shirts free of charge when you arrive, which must be worn during all excursions.
+If a formal dinner is included in your programme, you will need to bring smart clothes and shoes.

 No, participants will have plenty of delicious food to choose from and if they bring snacks from home they will probably end up throwing them away!